thesilentlibrarian/thesilentlibrarian.github.io/content/rox-refine-simulator.md

 ---
 title: "ROX Refine Simulator"
 date: 2021-07-28T15:32:21+08:00
-draft: true
+draft: false
 ---

 ## Summary

 This page contains the refinement simulator for Ragnarok X.
-In this game, refining an equipment has variable chance to upgrade, failed, damaged, and even downgrade.
+In this game, refining equipment has a variable chance to upgrade, failed, damage, and even downgrade.
-This simulator helps conducting a controlled experiment on this refinement mechanism, producing a report that may be valuable for making refinement decision inside the game.
+This simulator helps conduct a controlled experiment on this refinement mechanism, producing a report that may or may not be valuable for making refinement decisions inside the game.

 ## Simulator